Ergonomic Design of Computer Laboratory Furniture: Mismatch Analysis Utilizing Anthropometric Data of University

-Autodesk Fusion 360 software was used for designing furniture.
-Table \ref{tab:4.7} outlines the suggested dimensions for furniture, categorized into chairs and tables, based on principles that consider the anthropometric measurements of the participants.
-The proposed UTH for both table types is 645mm as shown in Figure \ref{fig:4.6}.
-The SH is suggested to be between 400 mm and 450 mm for adjustable chairs, based on the 5th percentile of female popliteal height with 30 mm shoe clearance (see Figure \ref{fig:4.7a}).
-The recommended SH is 430 mm for non-adjustable chairs, as shown in Figure \ref{fig:4.7b}.
-The proposed SW is 425 mm, based on the 95th percentile of female HB.
-The recommended SD is 385 mm, determined by the 5th percentile of female BPL.
+After the statistical test, the decisions were more understandable, and 11 furniture dimensions were proposed based on 11 anthropometric data collected.
+The proposed dimensions for UTH showed a 100\% match for both furniture sets.
+The SH was proposed based on the 5th percentile of the female popliteal height with 30 mm shoe clearance.
+The proposed SW is 425 mm, based on the 95th percentile of HB in females.
+The recommended SD is 385 mm, as determined by the 5th percentile of female BPL.
 BH is suggested to be 350 mm, considering the 5th percentile of female SSH.
 The recommended BW is 390 mm, based on the 95th percentile of male SEB.
-UEB is proposed to be 465 mm, considering the minimum subscapular height of female participants.
+The UEB is proposed to be 465 mm, considering the minimum subscapular height of the female participants.
 The suggested UTH is 645 mm, considering the 5th percentile of male SEH.